75 Kihapai

 No analysis available

-I searched for ground lease language such as lease expiry, lease end year, renewal year, or extended lease terms and found none.
-The listings instead state the property is fee simple, which means there is no leasehold expiration year to extract.
+I searched for ground lease language such as lease expiration, lease end year, renewal terms, or leasehold references and found none.
+The listings describe the property as fee simple, so there is no lease expiry year to extract.

 No analysis available

-I looked for explicit fire/life safety language such as FLSE passed, fire safety certified, life safety compliant, or passed fire inspection.
-The remarks do not mention any of these, so there is no evidence the building has passed a fire/life safety evaluation.
+I looked for explicit fire/life safety language such as FLSE passed, fire safety certified, life safety compliant, or passed fire inspection, but found nothing.
+The remarks focus on unit amenities and insurance status rather than inspection/compliance details.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.